Officer charged in shooting death of Black man in a Walmart

 “Officer Fletcher did not wait for his cover officer and immediately contacted Mr. Taylor in the shopping cart area,” they said.

 Surveillance video showed Fletcher pulled out his service pistol at the same time he tried to take the bat from Taylor.
 Taylor pulled the bat from Fletcher’s grasp and stepped away.
-Shortly after, Fletcher shot Taylor twice with his taser and as Taylor struggled to remain standing, Fletcher shot him in the chest just as another officer arrived in the store, prosecutors said.
+Shortly after, Fletcher shot Taylor twice with his taser and as Taylor struggled to remain standing, Fletcher shot him in the chest with his service weapon just as another officer arrived in the store, prosecutors said.

 “A thorough review of the statements of witnesses and involved police officers, physical evidence and the review of multiple videos of the shooting shows that at the time of the shooting it was not reasonable to conclude Mr. Taylor posed an imminent threat of death or great bodily injury to Officer Fletcher or to anyone else in the store,” O’Malley said.
 “I believe Officer Fletcher’s actions, coupled with his failure to attempt other de-escalation options rendered his use of deadly force unreasonable and a violation of Penal Code Section 192(a), Voluntary Manslaughter.”